medusajs/medusa/packages/oas/medusa-oas-cli/README.md

 #### `--base <path>`

-Allows overwriting the content the API's base.yaml OAS that is feed to swagger-inline.
+Allows overwriting the content the API's base.yaml OAS that is fed to swagger-inline.
 Paths, tags, and components will be merged together.
 Other OAS properties will be overwritten.

 ```bash